-Graduate Aptitude test in Engineering GATE is India’s one of the most competitive and popular exam.
-According to sources IIT Guwahati is conducting gate 2018 Exam.
-There are minor changes in i gate syllabus each year.
-In this post we are giving you details of Gate 2018 Syllabus ECE (Electronics and Communication).
-We are also providing Gate 2018 Syllabus ECE PDF for download.
-Download Gate syllabus PDF and take print out because you will need it frequently.
+Graduate Aptitude Test in Engineering GATE is India’s one of the most competitive and popular exams.
+According to sources IIT Guwahati is conducting the gate 2021 Exam.
+There are minor changes in the gate syllabus each year.
+In this post we are giving you details of Gate 2021 Syllabus ECE (Electronics and Communication).
+We are also providing Gate 2021 Syllabus ECE PDF for download.
+Download Gate syllabus PDF and take a print out because you will need it frequently.

 Electronics and Communications

 Linear Algebra: Vector space, basis, linear dependence, and independence, matrix algebra, eigenvalues and eigenvectors, rank, solution of linear equations – existence and uniqueness.